daviddou82/toronto-housing-affordability/README.md

 # toronto-housing-affordability
 The purpose of this study is to examine spatial and temporal trends in house prices for the GTA area using the MLS house index.
-Houses and mortgages are a vital essential part of Torontonia's financial portolio.
+Houses and mortgages are a essential part of Torontonian's financial portolio.
 The dashboard inform Torontonians whether housing is a good investment for Torontonians and how they optimally adjust their investment.
 This dashboard can also evaluate the impact of rising interest rate and possible income shocks impact on Torontonia's housing Affordability.